Original Sin (Tapper and Thompson book): Contents

-Tapper and Thompson wrote an article containing excerpts of the book in the The New Yorker a week before the book was released.
-Tapper said that the book showed that "the White House was lying, not only to the press, not only to the public, but they were lying to members of their own Cabinet.
-They were lying to White House staffers.
-They were lying to Democratic members of Congress, to donors, about how bad things had gotten".
+Tapper told Gross that after also being assured by others of Biden's acuity, at the debate "I admit I was shocked [by] Biden's inability to form a coherent thought, his inability just to articulate why he should be president of the United States".
+Afterwards, "the obvious remedy to fixing what he had just done was to go out and do 15 interviews and 20 town halls and about five press conferences, and just show people that he was sharp as a tack, as they had been saying.
+And the problem was he couldn't do that".

 When Jeffrey Goldberg asked whether those around Biden were "lying to themselves or were they just lying" about the president's incapacity, Tapper and Thompson said "both".
 While Biden was the only person who had beaten Trump and Trump was to them, Tapper said, "an existential threat to the country", misrepresenting the president's condition also benefited themselves; Donilon demanded and was paid $4 million by the 2024 Biden campaign.
 The Politburo's goal was to reach Election Day while hiding the president "and then we can figure it out after that", Tapper said, a situation Goldberg and Tapper compared to "Weekend at Bernie's".

+In 2020 Tapper accused Lara Trump during an interview of making fun of Biden's stutter; she denied doing so, instead stating that she was criticizing Biden's cognitive ability.
+Tapper told Gross "In retrospect, what she said aged well and what I said aged poorly, 100%.
+And I've called Lara Trump and told her that and apologized".
+Stating that "very few people outside the conservative media world" had discussed Biden's acuity, Tapper said "I have learned a tremendous lesson about covering these issues from the humility I feel from this experience".

 Reception

 The book was favorably reviewed in The New York Times, The Washington Post, and the Los Angeles Times.
 Tyler Austin Harper of The Atlantic compared Biden's decline to that of the title character in Shakespeare's play King Lear.
 David Smith of The Guardian stated that the book "presents a scathing account of a president cocooned from reality".
 Norman Solomon of The Nation praised the book, while also cautioning that sections of the book should be treated with some degree of skepticism due to their reliance on anonymous sources and occasional hearsay.

-The book has also gained plenty of scrutiny.
+The book has also been subject to significant scrutiny.
 A spokesperson from Biden's team criticized the book as an "effort to make a profit" and that "we continue to await anything that shows where Joe Biden had to make a presidential decision or where national security was threatened or where he was unable to do his job".
 Biden's granddaughter Naomi Biden stated that the book "amounts to a bunch of unoriginal, uninspired lies written by irresponsible self promoting journalists out to make a quick buck".